lambdablockchain/lambda-node/doc/shared-libraries.md

 # Shared Libraries

-## bitcoinconsensus
+## lambdaconsensus

-The purpose of this library is to make the verification functionality that is critical to Bitcoin Cash's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to Lambda's consensus available to other applications, e.g. to language bindings.

 ### API

-The interface is defined in the C header `bitcoinconsensus.h` located in `src/script/bitcoinconsensus.h`.
+The interface is defined in the C header `lambdaconsensus.h` located in `src/script/lambdaconsensus.h`.

 #### Version

-`bitcoinconsensus_version` returns an `unsigned int` with the API version *(currently at an experimental `0`)*.
+`lambdaconsensus_version` returns an `unsigned int` with the API version *(currently at an experimental `0`)*.

 #### Script Validation

-`bitcoinconsensus_verify_script` returns an `int` with the status of the verification.
+`lambdaconsensus_verify_script` returns an `int` with the status of the verification.
 It will be `1` if the input script correctly spends the previous output `scriptPubKey`.

 ##### Parameters